GOING BEYOND THE STORYWe give readers far more than books on screens.

 Journalist, The Guardian

 Head of Franchise Development, Overbrook Entertainment

-At last authors and readers can create and manage their stories.
-Publisher+ offers authors more than books on screens – they can go beyond the narrative with all sorts of rich media.
+At last authors and readers will be able to create and manage their stories.
+Publisher+ will offer authors more than books on screens – they can go beyond the narrative with all sorts of rich media.
 Books, screenplays, TV scripts: fast, cost-effective, accessible.
 No need for traditional publishers any more.
 Publisher+ is the only platform that offers the tools to manage each step of creating and publishing richly interactive narratives for tablet.

-Publisher+ paves the way for authors to create beautifully rendered narratives that go beyond the story with words, images, audio, video, 3D content, and active links.
+Publisher+ will pave the way for authors to create beautifully rendered narratives that go beyond the story with words, images, audio, video, 3D content, and active links.